Sexual comedy: Antiquity

-Restoration sex comedy
+Restoration sexual comedy

-During the decade 1672–82, sex comedy such as The Country Wife (1675) flourished as part of the revival of theatre in England resulting from the Restoration.
+During the decade 1672–82, sexual comedy such as The Country Wife (1675) flourished as part of the revival of theatre in England resulting from the Restoration.
 Forerunners of the craze were John Dryden's An Evening's Love (1668) and Thomas Betterton's The Amorous Widow (ca. 1670).
 Sexual content was favored by the presence of female performers, in contrast to the drag performances of the Elizabethan stage.
 The main character was often a self-important rake or libertine, posturing heroically.
 Adultery was a major theme, and the couple is sometimes found in flagrante delicto, represented by the stage direction "in disorder."
 The plays are often characterized by sexually charged banter, "swaggering masculine energy," and a superficially innocent heroine who is nonetheless alluring.
 This theatrical milieu produced the first woman of the Western tradition who made her living as playwright, Aphra Behn (The Rover).

 Sex comedy embraces a realm of drama in which women can be contenders.
 The war is fought with glances and flirtations, wit and beauty, manipulation and desire.
 And in this battle, women often win—even if the victory is sometimes equivocal.

 Presenting seduction and adultery as funny eased moral anxieties that might otherwise have attached to these themes.
-It is an open question as to whether the plays portraying libertinism endorse the lifestyle, or hold it up to satire and criticism.
+It is an open question as to whether the plays portraying libertinism endorses the lifestyle, or holds it up to satire and criticism.

 After the main vogue of Restoration sex comedy, William Congreve revived and reinvented the form, and bawdy comedy remained popular into the 18th century.